 Detoxification

 The first step in methamphetamine addiction treatment is detoxification.
 This process involves flushing the drug out of the individual’s system under medical supervision.
-Detoxification is a challenging process due to the physical and psychological withdrawal symptoms that can occur.
+Detoxification is a challenging process due to the physical and psychological withdrawal symptoms that occur.

-Inpatient treatment facilities, often supported by the Mental Health Services Administration, offer medication-assisted treatment (MAT) to detoxify the body from methamphetamine under medical supervision, making the detox process safer and more manageable for the individual.
+Inpatient treatment facilities, supported by the Mental Health Services Administration, offer medication-assisted treatment (MAT) to detoxify the body from methamphetamine under medical supervision, making the detox process safer and more manageable for the individual.

 Inpatient and Outpatient Programs